eslint/rfcs/designs/2023-relative-cache/README.md

 The LintResultCache takes a file path as parameter to find or store a file cache entry.

-One approach would be to truncate the given absolute path of the file by the path of the cache location.
+The suggested approach is to truncate the given absolute path of the file to a relative path in the cache.

 ### Adding the command line parameter
 - conf/default-cli-options.js: add the property 'shearableCache' with a default of false.
 It should be put in the section with the other cache variables, below cacheStrategy.